Email us at firstname.lastname@example.org

 The trees of Jane Street are maintained by the JSBA through a contract with Bartlett Tree Experts.
-Work, including feeding and pruning, is performed one or twice annually depending on tree condition.
-Tree maintenance is the largest ongoing expense of the Association and is supported solely by JSBA dues and donations to the Tree Fund.
+Work, including feeding and pruning, is performed once or twice annually depending on tree condition.
+Tree maintenance is supported solely by JSBA dues.
 For more about street trees, contact NYC Parks.

 We are also enormously grateful to our neighbors who donated to the fence project.
 We would not have been able to do this without you!
 The NYS Dept of Transportation planted the area in September 2019 and we look forward to years of green along the West Side Highway and Jane Street.
 Please reach out to us with any questions or comments.
 Pictured, left : Jane Street volunteers digging in compost.